Visiting Yellowstone National Park: 12 Attractions, Tips & Tours

 Touring the Park

-If you are taking a self-drive tour of the park, the Grand Loop tour described below starts at Old Faithful, near the southern entrance to the park, continues on to the far north of the loop, and finishes near the same point in the south.
+If you are taking a self-drive tour of the park, pick up a Yellowstone attractions map or download the NPS Yellowstone App.
+The Grand Loop tour described below starts at Old Faithful, near the southern entrance to the park, continues on to the far north of the loop, and finishes near the same point in the south.
 You can adapt the order of attractions depending on time constraints and which of the five entrances you use to enter the park.